KeaCluster/react-starter-guide/Part3.md

 1. What?

-The `useState` is a fundamental hook provided by React to manage local state inside our functional components.
+[`useState`](https://react.dev/reference/react/useState) is a fundamental hook provided by React to manage local state inside our functional components.
 This allows us to have control of the state in a more straightforward and readable manner.

 The syntax is quite simple.